binipringle/intro-to-dh/_texts/4-jekyll.md

 ![gise4](/intro-to-dh/assets/img/gise/gise4.png)

+*Illustration by Gisella Lopez, 2020.
+Copyright Gisella Lopez with CC BY-NC-SA 4.0.*

+---

 In the beginning, there was HTML.
 Web pages were documents that connected to other documents, and were created by hand-writing HTML.